 When it comes to the administration of flexible benefit models as described above, implementing a global benefits management platform that enables local customization is essential.

-With a global benefits technology provider, such as Benify, HR professionals can manage their employee well-being benefits all in one place through the global dashboard and get a clear and comprehensive global overview of the costs and spending and see supplier costs and prices – all in a single view.
+With a global benefits platform, such as Benify's SaaS platform, HR professionals can manage their employee well-being benefits all in one place through the global dashboard and get a clear and comprehensive global overview of the costs and spending and see supplier costs and prices – all in a single view.

 An employee benefits platform also creates greater employee self-service, resulting in greater employee independence and reduced administration for HR.
 Enabling your employees to make their selections through their benefits platform allows them to customize their well-being benefits to suit their personal requirements.